-With its great historical significance and its revolutionary spirit, Massachusetts is well known for its innovation.
+With its great historical significance and revolutionary spirit, Massachusetts is well known for its innovation.
 Massachusetts is also the birthplace of the American Industrial Revolution.
 That drive toward improvement and ingenuity extends until today, where residents benefit from some of the best healthcare in the nation.
 But if you're looking for the best cheap health insurance MA, we can help you figure out the best plan.

 We’ve reviewed and compared the best Massachusetts health insurance providers to help you make a decision with confidence.
 Here are the companies that have earned our highest recommendations.